day8/re-frame-async-flow-fx/README.md

            {:when :seen-all-of :events #{:success-Z }  :dispatch :done}
            {:when :seen-any-of :events #{:fail-X :fail-Y :fail-Z} :dispatch  (list [:fail-boot] :done)}])
 ```
-More on this data format in the tutorial below.
+More on this format in the tutorial below.

-**3c.** finally, write the event handler:
+**3b.** write the event handler for `:boot`:

+This event handler will do two things:
+  1. It goes though an initial synchronous series of tasks which get app-db into the right state.
+  2. It kicks off a multistep asynchronous flow described in data via `boot-async-flow`.

 ```
 (def-event-fx                         ;; note the fx